Horseradish Sauce For Beef Tenderloin

 Here are the ingredients required to make this steak dipping sauce:

-• Horseradish – Either fresh horseradish roots or a jar of prepared horseradish from the grocery store.
+• Horseradish – Either fresh horseradish roots roots or a jar of prepared horseradish from the grocery store.
 Store bought jarred horseradish has excess liquid so make sure to drain before using.

 • Sour Cream – Sour cream adds the creamy texture and tang.